-But for the sake of this post, we narrowed it down to ten to include in this particular Mo Willems book list, and only one of them is an Elephant & Piggie book.
+But for the sake of this post, we narrowed it down to ten to include in this particular Mo Willems book list, and only one of them is an Elephant and Piggie book.

 The Best Mo Willems Books

-(in our humble opinion of course)
+(In our humble opinion of course.)

 Leonardo and the Terrible Monster was a hit with my boys (ages 5 and 3).
 We read it over and over again for weeks!

-Mo Willems puts a fresh new spin on this old classic in Goldilocks and the Three Dinosaurs.
+Mo Willems puts a fresh new spin on this old classic with Goldilocks and the Three Dinosaurs!

 Every time I read it, I am challenged to give my kids a little more grace and reminded that the temptations of children and adults are not so different after all.

 Do you sometimes tire of reading the same books over and over (even though you know that it helps your kids learn how to read)?
 Me too.

 When Don’t Let the Pigeon Stay Up Late is all about avoiding bedtime, how can kids possibly NOT love it?

 Every child who has ever lost a lovie, precious stuffed animal, or other special toy will love Knuffle Bunny Too: A Case of Mistaken Identity.

 The Pigeon is back, and this time in Don’t Let the Pigeon Drive the Bus, the reader must stop him from his ultimate dream: driving a bus.

 In fact, I can think of one particular child of mine (so blunt it makes me wince) who could use a repeat of this one in our next library haul.

 Should I Share my Ice Cream? is our ultimate favorite Elephant & Piggie book.
 If you ever struggle with sharing at your house (sharing, what?), you’ll love this one.

 Just as hilarious as every other Pigeon book, it will hopefully coax your reluctant bather into the water (and cleanliness).

 I hope you enjoy these books as much as we do!

 Related: 17 Unexpectedly Awesome Books for Young Boys

-Mo Willems Books: News Flash!
+Mo Willems Books: News Flash